itscodemen/studentapi/README.md

 ### Validation

-Email is checked for its correctness
+Email is checked for its validness.

-Phone number is checked for its 10-digit length
+Phone number is checked for its valid 10-digit length.

-Name is checked for its empty field
+Name is checked if it is not empty.

 ### Sorting